MAPCATcom/mapcat-docs/doc-source-md/services/routing.md

 ```

 ## Response
 The response is a json object.
-It contains `meta` and `result` fields.
+It contains `meta` and `results` fields.

 The `meta` field has the following fields in it: